Jarred-Sumner/atbuild/README.md

 How is this different than [Prepack](https://prepack.io/)?

 Like AtBuild, Prepack inlines & prevaluates code.
-However, unlike AtBuild, it just tries to run whatever it can.
-With AtBuild, you write the code that you decide to run at build-time instead of runtime.
+But, AtBuild lets you choose what code runs at runtime and what code runs at build-time, and use that to generate code.
+Loops that conditionally add or remove runtime code are not possible with Prepack or with [`babel-plugin-codegen`](https://github.com/kentcdodds/babel-plugin-codegen).

 # Installation